godisblaack/Basics/Helpful documents/Adding SSH key to Github.md

-# Steps to Add the SSH Key to Your GitHub Profile
+# Adding the SSH Key to GitHub

 ### 1. Log in to GitHub
 - Open your web browser and go to [GitHub](https://github.com).